Dementia with Lewy Bodies

 p38 alpha is an enzyme that is activated in neurons in times of stress and disease.
 While p38 alpha plays an important role in protecting cells from acute injury, chronically activated p38 alpha activity within neurons can damage synapses and contribute to alpha-synuclein-associated toxicity.
 If untreated, synaptic dysfunction will progress and result in neuron loss.

 CervoMed is developing an oral p38 alpha inhibitor, neflamapimod, to reverse synaptic dysfunction and improve the cognitive deficits associated with DLB.
-A phase 2a exploratory placebo-controlled clinical study (named “AscenD-LB”) evaluating neflamapimod in patients with mild-to-moderate DLB has been conducted and the results indicate that neflamapimod has significant positive effects, compared to placebo, on outcomes on the gold-standard dementia rating scale (Clinical Dementia Rating Sum of Boxes, CDR-SB) and on a measure of functional mobility (Timed Up and Go, TUG, test).
-In addition, at the higher of two doses evaluated in the study, neflamapimod showed significant improvement, compared to placebo, on a cognitive test battery that assessed attention and executive function.
+The results of CervoMed’s AscenD-LB Phase 2a exploratory placebo-controlled clinical trial evaluating neflamapimod in patients with DLB indicate that neflamapimod has significant positive effects, compared to placebo, on outcomes on the gold-standard dementia rating scale (Clinical Dementia Rating Sum of Boxes, CDR-SB) and on a measure of functional mobility (Timed Up and Go, TUG, test).
+In addition, at the higher of two doses evaluated in the study (40mg TID), neflamapimod showed significant improvement, compared to placebo, on a cognitive test battery that assessed attention and executive function, with results most pronounced in patients with DLB without evidence of AD co-pathology.
 The results from this trial were published in the journal Nature Communications in September 2022.

 Scientific data for neflamapimod has been published in certain medical journals and presented to the medical and scientific community at various medical meetings.
 Click below to access the data presentations.